These guides are AI-generated educational summaries — not legal or medical advice.

 Downplaying dysphagia or not connecting it to medication use

-Why: The DBQ has a specific checkbox for dysphagia 'requiring daily medication to control.'
+The DBQ has a specific checkbox for dysphagia 'requiring daily medication to control.'
 If you have dysphagia but do not connect it to your daily medication use, the examiner may not check this field, affecting the 30% rating.

-Do this instead: Explicitly state: 'I take [medication name] daily specifically because it helps reduce my swallowing difficulty' or 'My gastroenterologist prescribed [medication] to treat my dysphagia related to GERD-induced strictures.'
+Instead: Explicitly state: 'I take [medication name] daily specifically because it helps reduce my swallowing difficulty' or 'My gastroenterologist prescribed [medication] to treat my dysphagia related to GERD-induced strictures.'

 Impact: 10% vs. 30%